-The eighth #UkrainianDialogue with our partner Aspen Institute Central Europe: how to defeat the last empire
+Aspen Institute Central Europe: the eighth #UkrainianDialogue on how to defeat the last empire

 Aspen Institute Kyiv held the eighth #UkrainianDialogue international discussion together with its partner Aspen Institute Central Europe.
 The session was moderated by Ivan Hodac, Founder and Chairman of the Supervisory Board of Aspen Institute Central Europe.
 Yuliya Tychkivska, Executive Director of Aspen Institute Kyiv, and Pavel Rehak, President of Aspen Institute Central Europe, made an introductory speech at the beginning of the event.
 The main objective of the #UkrainianDialogue project is to create a dialogue platform between Ukrainian leaders and international representatives for sharing the truthful information about the Russian-Ukrainian war, and discussing the ways how to support Ukraine for the victory.